Historic Hotels of America

-Authentically historic hotels "that have a story to tell" are worth more.

 Membership

-To be included in the program, a hotel must be at least 50 years old; designated by the U.S. Secretary of the Interior as a National Historic Landmark or listed on or eligible for listing on the National Register of Historic Places; and recognized as having historic significance.
+To be included in the program, a hotel must be at least 50 years old, designated by the U.S. Secretary of the Interior as a National Historic Landmark or listed on or eligible for listing on the National Register of Historic Places; and recognized as having historic significance.

-The program generates funds for the National Trust through commissions on bookings done through their website, and from membership fees.
+The program generates funds for the National Trust through commissions on bookings done through their website.

-Its charter members were as follows (this includes a number of charter members no longer with the organization as of 2022):